rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 """
 $:END

+And, we are back to green!

 Here is yet another example of overlapping, sociable testing.
 We yet again have to simulate two shoot events to select players.

 One downside of this approach is that if we were to change the logic for selecting players.
 Say that we first need to shoot and the turn left.
-Then we would have to modify 3 test I think.
+Then we would have to modify three test I think.
 One way to make that less of a problem in this particular situation is to create a test helper something like this:

 $:output:python:
 def events_to_select_one_player():